 This mechanism is different from that used to throw a slider or curveball in baseball, in which the pitcher causes the ball to spin about an axis roughly perpendicular to the direction of motion.
 In the slider the axis is vertical; for a curveball it is inclined at about 45° to the vertical.
 The spin of the ball creates circulation (in a nonrotating, inertial frame) like that around an airfoil.
-The pressure forces associated with this circulation produce a net sideways force in the direction of the baseball's rotational velocity on its leading hemisphere, i.e. as seen by the hitter [Fig. 15.13c].
+The pressure forces associated with this circulation produce a net sideways force in the direction of the baseball's rotational velocity on its leading hemisphere, i.e. as seen by the hitter (Fig. 15.13c).
 The physical origin of this effect is actually quite complex and is only properly described with reference to experimental data.
-The major effect is that separation is delayed on the side of the ball where the rotational velocity is in the same direction as the airflow, and happens sooner on the opposite side [Fig. 15.13c], leading to a pressure differential.
+The major effect is that separation is delayed on the side of the ball where the rotational velocity is in the same direction as the airflow, and happens sooner on the opposite side (Fig. 15.13c), leading to a pressure differential.
 The reader may be curious as to how this circulation can be established in view of Kelvin's theorem, Eq.
-(14.14), which tells us that if we use a circuit that is so far from the ball and its wake that viscous forces cannot cause the vorticity to diffuse to it, then the circulation must be zero.
-What actually happens is that, when the flow is initiated, starting vortices are shed by the ball and are then convected downstream, leaving behind the net circulation Γ that passes through the ball (Fig. 15.14).
+(14.16), which tells us that if we use a circuit that is so far from the ball and its wake that viscous forces cannot cause the vorticity to diffuse to it, then the circulation must be zero.
+What actually happens is similar to an airplane wing (Fig. 14.2b).
+When the flow is initiated, starting vortices are shed by the ball and are then convected downstream, leaving behind the net circulation Γ that passes through the ball (Fig. 15.14).
 This effect is very much larger in two dimensions with a rotating cylinder than in three dimensions because the magnitude of the shed vorticity is much larger.
-It goes by the name of Magnus effect in two dimensions and Robins effect in three.
-It is also useful in understanding the lift in airfoils.
+It goes by the name of Magnus effect in two dimensions and Robins effect in three, and it underlies Joukowski's theorem for the lift on an airplane wing (Ex.
+14.8).